Charles P. Eagan

-Brigadier General Charles Patrick Eagan (January 16, 1841 – February 1, 1919) was a career United States Army officer who gained notoriety as a Commissary General who testified during the "embalmed beef" scandal of the Spanish–American War.
+Charles Patrick Eagan (January 16, 1841 – February 1, 1919) was a career United States Army officer who gained notoriety as a Commissary General who testified during the United States Army beef scandal of the Spanish–American War.
 Eagan was born in Ireland and emigrated to the United States sometime prior to 1862.

 Military career

 Eagan was commissioned as a 1st lieutenant in the 1st Washington Territory Infantry Regiment on June 21, 1862, during the American Civil War.
 He was honorably mustered out of volunteer service on April 1, 1865.
 After the war, he joined the Military Order of the Loyal Legion of the United States, a military society of officers who had served the Union during the Civil War.

 Eagan was commissioned as a 2nd lieutenant in the 9th Infantry Regiment of the Regular Army on August 30, 1866.
 He was promoted to 1st lieutenant on January 2, 1869.
 He was reassigned to the 12th Infantry on June 14, 1869, and promoted to captain and assigned as a commissary of subsistence on June 23, 1874.
 (Commissaries of subsistence were responsible for providing food supplies to units of the Army.)
 He received a retroactive brevet (honorary promotion) to the rank of captain on February 27, 1890, for "gallant service in action against hostile Indians in the Lava Beds, California on April 17, 1873".
 Eagan was promoted to major on March 12, 1892, and promoted to lieutenant colonel and assistant commissary general of subsistence on January 26, 1897.
 He was promoted to colonel on March 11, 1898.
 The Spanish–American War began in April 1898 and on 3 May Eagan succeeded William H. Nash as Commissary General with the rank of brigadier general.